slippedhal0/sacMedicalMod/README.md

   - Rescue Pawn
   - Tend to (Human)Pawn Normal

 -- Changed priority of Doctoring so that it now takes priority over Patient so that a Doctor should not prioritise going to a medical bed over tending themselves or others.
 This is reflected in the Work Tab.

--- Self Tend, Tend to (Humanlike)Pawn and Rescue Pawn subtasks of Doctoring now will be completed by a Doctor who has Doctor set to Priority 1 in the Work Tab before going to sleep

 Features Currently Under Development: